NCI-CGR/TriosCompass_v2/README.md

 We applied TriosCompass on the 340 old Chernobyl data, together with one new sample SC074219 (t0450c2) from recently sequenced at the CGR lab.

-The pipeline is almost idential to [the one to process 107 new CGR samples](https://github.com/NCI-CGR/TriosCompass_v2/blob/main/Process_107_new_Chernobyl_data.md), and we highlighted major differences in the following sections.
+The pipeline is almost identical to [the one to process 107 new CGR samples](https://github.com/NCI-CGR/TriosCompass_v2/blob/main/Process_107_new_Chernobyl_data.md), and we highlighted major differences in the following sections.

 ---